Iconic Foods of Canada: Newfoundland & Labrador

 Did You Know?
 Newfoundlanders have a unique affinity among their fellow Canadians for Pineapple Crush and Big Turk chocolate bars.

-I’ve left out a few Newfoundland foods like partridgeberries, baked beans, white bread (always with 3 humps), jam jams, lassy mogs, and the elusive seal flipper pie!
-Suffice to say, Newfoundland is rich in regional eats!
+Other Newfoundland foods: partridgeberries, baked beans, white bread (always with 3 humps), jam jams, lassy mogs, and the elusive seal flipper pie!